Subscription Modal Banner

 What to Look For When Choosing Educational Plans in the Philippines

-educational plans in the Philippines
+educational plans in the Philippines - what to look for

-1. Payment Option
+👉 Payment Option

 Educational plans in the Philippines are long-term financial commitments.
-Getting one means making sacrifices and putting away a certain amount of money to pay for the premiums.
+Getting one means making sacrifices and putting away a certain amount of money to pay the premiums.

-2. Withdrawals and Payouts
+👉 Withdrawals and Payouts

 Insurance providers have different standards when it comes to payouts.
 Some offer fixed payouts a few years after you purchase the plan or immediately after your plan starts.
-Others also offer payouts when your child reaches a certain age.
+Others also provide payouts when your child reaches a certain age.

-3. Riders or Add-ons
+👉 Riders or Add-ons

-Additional benefits like hospitalization, critical illness, disability, accidental death, or premium waivers further ensure that your child will be financially taken care of when you’re no longer around.
+Additional benefits like hospitalization, critical illness, disability, accidental death, or premium waivers further ensure your child will be financially taken care of when you’re no longer around.

-4. Fund Growth
+👉 Fund Growth

 Choose a plan that will let your money grow over time.
-It will allow you to earn more than what you pay for while also giving you a comfortable cushion against unexpected emergencies.
+It will allow you to earn more than what you pay while also giving you a comfortable cushion against unexpected emergencies.
 It will help you achieve your fund goals faster, too.

-5. Educational Plan Tenure
+👉 Educational Plan Tenure

 You want to choose a plan that will cover your child’s entire high school or college education, or both, depending on your needs and preferences.
-The best way to do this is to get an educational plan while your child is still very young (as young as 7 days old) so that you can pay for at least 10 years with premiums that are still affordable.
+The best way to do this is to get an educational plan while your child is still very young (as young as seven days old) so that you can pay for at least 10 years with premiums that are still affordable.

 How to Get the Right Educational Plan in the Philippines